 Living History Day

 Support, financial and material, was donated by the Heuvelton Parent Teacher Association, the Heuvelton Teacher's Association, the Ogdensburg Education Association, and the Heuvelton Lions Club.
-St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the two participating schools split the cost of the presenters and admission fees.
+St. Lawrence-Lewis BOCES coordinated a School/Curriculum Improvement Program, allowing the three participating schools split the cost of the presenters and admission fees.

 The students really enjoyed their learning experience.
 Here is what some of them said in thank-you notes.